hipe/tmx/beauty_salon/test/fixture-files/ruby-current-version/README.md

 larger components (some of which in theory would need to use the smaller ones in order to effect themselves).

-we deviate from this rubric only to put the EDIT
+(we deviate from this rubric only to put the "special" and edge cases at the end, for inexplicable OCD reasons.)

   - literals and assignments
   - control flow